 The federal Occupational Safety and Health Act (OSH Act) allows states to assume their own occupational safety and health responsibilities as long as they're "at least as effective" as the federal program.

 California has an official state plan that covers all state and local government workers in California, as well as most private-sector workers.

-Cal/OSHA (as the program is often known) differs significantly from federal standards.
+Cal OSHA (as the program is often known) differs significantly from federal standards.
 In many cases, that means the state plan is stricter than the federal plan.

-California OSHA also introduces coverage in areas where no federal standard exists.
+The state also introduces coverage in areas where no federal standard exists.
 These include:

 - Diacetyl Exposure standards

 - Ergonomics / Repetitive Motion Injury (RMI) standards